marijnh/Eloquent-JavaScript/05_higher_order.md

 {{index [array, methods], [array, filtering], "filter method", [function, "higher-order"], "predicate function"}}

-If we want to find the scripts in the data set that are still in use, the following function might be helpful.
+If we want to find the scripts in the dataset that are still in use, the following function might be helpful.
 It filters out elements in an array that don't pass a test.

 ```
 function filter(array, test) {